Documentation

 Margin

-are declared, reference Margin Properties.
+Margin should be coded as shorthand when top, right, bottom and left are declared, reference Margin Properties.
 When an ePub is exported from InDesign the CSS will not be in the shorthand format, example:

 css1.foo {2margin-bottom: 0;3margin-left: 0;4margin-right: 0;5margin-top: 0;6}